tonguwin/tedx_new/README.md

 7. Start coding with the folder open in VS Code!

 ## List of things you can do!
 If you choose to start doing something, please let the webDev Slack channel know which task specifically you're doing!
-Once you finish the task, please let the channel know as well with a funny emoji and I will be sure to update the README.md file so that any updates can be crossed off here :)) The tasks are ordered from easiest to hardest in a top down perspective.
+Once you finish the task, please let the channel know as well with a funny emoji and I will be sure to update the README.md file so that any updates can be crossed off here.
+When claiming or addressing a task, call it by name and number so for example "Blog-1" would be referring to the first blog task.
+The tasks are ordered from easiest to hardest in a top down perspective.
 Thus a task like About-1 is super easy, while a task like Home/Landing-3 would be much harder.
 I suggest starting on tasks near the top of the list!

 Please utilize/reference the Figma design while coding! https://www.figma.com/file/kSJ57eXhmbqhTROFbYXyn8/TEDxUCSD-Webpage?node-id=131%3A98